airblast-dev/Bitter-Base64-Decoder/README.md

 2# 'Soft cache limit' needs a little explaining: The bot will try to stay under this limit.
 Allthough it's very hard, the limit can technicaly be passed.
 Once the soft cache limit is reached it will calculate the average reaction usage of all message's.
 Message's under the average usage will get removed from the cache.
 If you set 0 it will disable soft caching with the exception of the last message that was reacted to.

 3# 'Hard cache limit' is pretty straight forward: Once this limit is met.
 Half of the current cache will get removed.
 I recommend setting this a higher value than the 'Soft cache limit'.
-If you set 0 it will disable soft caching with the exception of the last message that was reacted to.
+If you set 0 it will disable hard caching with the exception of the last message that was reacted to.

 4# 'Logging': If you want to enable logging type in 'yes'.
 Enabling logging will create a file called auto_log.txt.
 In this file the message itself will be stored along with time and date.